Archana550/Soft_computing/Chapter1.md

 In addition, a genetic algorithm is a subset of a large branch of computation.

-5) Applications of soft computing ?
+# 5) Applications of soft computing ?

-#There are several applications of soft computing where it is used.
+There are several applications of soft computing where it is used.
 Some of them are listed below:

 It is widely used in gaming products like Poker and Checker.
 In kitchen appliances, such as Microwave and Rice cooker.